Dosia124/strats/README.md

 - A - Losing on wave 40
 - B - Gatling is'nt being cloned
 ___
-If you have more UNIQUE problems, dm me on discord.
+If you have more UNIQUE problems, DM me on discord.